tungstenfabric/tungsten-test-runner/docs/tungsten-test-runner.md

 ## Proposed Change

-This spec proposes a brand new test runner thar provides a unified way to gather and run a list of tests based on the review, with the following
+This spec proposes a new test runner thar provides a unified way to gather and run a list of tests based on the review, with the following
 improvements:

+  - Running tests concurrently in an isolated environment

   - Cleaner console output, printing the name of the ran test and its status.